kaizhangpnl/e3sm_erf_aerosol/README.md

 The decomposed forcing fields will be plotted in a multi-panel figure:

-1. Total effective aerosol forcing
+1. Total ERFaer
-3. Effective aerosol forcing due to aerosol-cloud interactions (ACI).
+3. ERFaer due to aerosol-cloud interactions (ACI).
 This term includes indirect aerosol effect and semi-direct aerosol effect.
-2. Effective aerosol forcing due to aerosol-cloud interactions (ARI).
+2. ERFaer due to aerosol-cloud interactions (ARI).
 This is often called direct effect.
 4. Clear-sky ARI
 5. Residual aerosol forcing (RES, including surface albedo effect, impact of water vapor, and Planck feedback)